onitake/restreamer/README.md

 These will be tested in a round-robin fashion, with the first successful one being used.
 If a connection is terminated, all URLs will be tried again after a delay.
 If the delay is 0, the stream will stay offline.

+## Logging

+restreamer does not implement any logging of its own.
+Connect/disconnect messages and other system activity is printed to standard output, where it can be collected into the syslog or journal.

+If more sophisticated logs are required, they need to be implemented separately, or through a frontend proxy (such as nginx).

 ## Testing